 Water Meter Replacement Program

-Over the past five years, the City of Cloquet has been replacing or upgrading all of its 3,600 water meters throughout town.
+Over the past fifteen years, the City of Cloquet has replaced and upgraded all of its 3,600 water meters throughout town.
 This is generally at no expense to the customer.
 The new meters have an automated reading feature that utilizes radio technology and is similar to what is being done in other segments of the utility industry.